Queens Nursing Home Abuse Lawyers

 - Sudden weight loss

-- Unexplained loss of money or financial transactions the elderly could not have completed themselves, such as ATM withdrawals if they’re not mobile
+- Unexplained loss of money or financial transactions that the elderly could not have completed themselves, such as ATM withdrawals if they’re not mobile

 - Emotional withdrawal or erratic behavior